Page Updated 12/14/2014

 completing the FAFSA and obtaining grants, loans and other sources of financial aid to pay for college and answer questions you have about completing your own FAFSA

-All College-Bound Seniors will be required to attend one of the following interactive Financial Aid Workshops (assigned according to class schedule) with Mrs. Henry in the Auditorium Period 8:
+All College-Bound Seniors will be required to attend one of the following interactive Financial Aid Workshops (assigned according to class schedule) with Mrs. Henry in the LCS Library Period 9:

 Mrs. Henry will demonstrate the completion of the FAFSA, then students will use laptops to begin their FAFSA with individualized assistance.